gert7/srt.nvim/README.md

 time of the next subtitle, including min_pause
 - `SrtExtendBackward` - extend the start time of the subtitle up to the end time of the previous subtitle, including min_pause
+- `SrtStretchTime` - stretch a range of subtitles (or all subtitles in a file by default) to fit in the given range, e.g. "00:01:01,500 01:30:31,000".
+By default, these are the desired start times.
+You can add the letter `E` to the end of either timestamp to specify that it is an end time instead, e.g.
+"00:01:01,500 01:30:31,000E" will fit the entire selection or file into the given time range.
 - `SrtDeleteEmptyLines` - delete empty lines between subtitle texts that cause parsing to fail
 - `SrtToggle` - enable or disable any of the boolean configuration options.